The Father of India, and arguably its most famous son.

 - UHF parodies the Actionized Sequel trope by showing a trailer for Gandhi 2.
 The humorously clueless depiction of Gandhi turns him into a jet-setting vigilante who beats up hoodlums, drives a Ferrari, orders steak at restaurants, and, you know, isn't dead.

 - "The Last Article" is a short story by Harry Turtledove depicting the interactions between Gandhi and the new German governor of India in an Alternate History in which the Nazis won World War II.
+It goes badly when he attempts to use the same nonviolence against the Nazis which the British had been shamed by.

 - The short subject Gandhi at the Bat is a mockumentary about Gandhi secretly visiting Yankee Stadium in 1933 and pinch hitting for the New York Yankees.